watermint/watermint.org/_posts/2017-02-21-dropbox-business-properties-api-poc.md

 # Code sample

 Here is complete code sample of use case of properties APIs.
 This sample expect to store security policy and levels for each files.
+This sample code using latest [Dropbox Python SDK](https://github.com/dropbox/dropbox-sdk-python).

 ```python
 import dropbox